 Some examples of workshop and training programmes we have run include:

-- Digital Leadership, Digital Literacy and Digital Citizenship for 21st Century Teaching and Learning using online technologies (can be organised as whole school/college inset days or training conferences).
+- Digital Leadership, Digital Literacy and Digital Citizenship for 21st Century Teaching and Learning (can be organised as whole school/college inset days or training conference).

 - Understanding and promoting Digital Literacy, Digital Citizenship and Online Safety in schools and youth organisations.